iMuzz/ethdoc/readme.md

 <br />

 ## Getting Started
 The easiest way to get started with EthDoc is through the [CLI](https://github.com/iMuzz/ethdoc-cli).
+Follow the instructions below to get started!

 ##### 1. Install NPM Package
 ```